Stable-Baselines-Team/stable-baselines3-contrib/CONTRIBUTING.md

 This contrib repository is designed for experimental implementations of various parts of reinforcement training so that others may make use of them.
-This includes full training algorithms, different tools (e.g. new environment wrappers, callbacks) and extending algorithms implemented in stable-baselines3.
+This includes full RL algorithms, different tools (e.g. new environment wrappers, callbacks) and extending algorithms implemented in stable-baselines3.

 **Before opening a pull request**, open an issue discussing the contribution.